 Skip to main content

-Parser of search suggestions on YouTube.
-The YouTube suggestions parser solves one of the main SEO tasks, namely, fast automated obtaining of an extended semantic core.
-Thanks to the SE::YouTube::Suggest parser, you can automatically collect keyword bases from YouTube search suggestions by query.
-Using the SE::YouTube::Suggest parser, you can easily and quickly parse YouTube suggestions by query based on the selected country, language, or domain.
+A parser for keyword search suggestions on YouTube.
+The YouTube suggestions parser solves one of the main SEO tasks, namely the rapid automated acquisition of an expanded semantic kernel.
+Thanks to the SE::YouTube::Suggest parser, you can automatically collect keyword databases from YouTube search engine suggestions upon request.
+Using the SE::YouTube::Suggest parser, you can easily and quickly parse YouTube suggestions for a query based on the selected country, language, or domain.

-Thanks to the multi-threaded work of A-Parser, the processing speed of requests can reach 6000 requests per minute, which on average allows you to receive up to 13500 results per minute.
+Thanks to the multi-threaded operation of A-Parser, the request processing speed can reach 6000 requests per minute, which on average allows for obtaining up to 13500 results per minute.

-You can use automatic query multiplication, substitution of subqueries from files, enumeration of alphanumeric combinations and lists to obtain the maximum possible number of results.
-Using result filtering, you can immediately clean up the result by removing all unnecessary garbage (using minus-words).
+You can use automatic query multiplication, substitution of subqueries from files, permutation of alphanumeric combinations and lists to obtain the maximum possible number of results.
+Using results filtering you can immediately clean the result by removing all unnecessary clutter (using negative keywords).

-The functionality of A-Parser allows you to save the parsing settings of the SE::YouTube::Suggest parser for further use (presets), set a parsing schedule, and much more.
+A-Parser functionality allows you to save parsing settings for the SE::YouTube::Suggest parser for future use (presets), set parsing schedules, and much more.

 Capabilities

-• Supports selection of search country and language of results
+• Supports selection of search country and results language

 Use cases